Croesor quarry: Description

 The main adit was relatively large, and ran for 440 yd to reach an underground marshalling area.
-A vertical shaft, cut downwards through the rock above, enters the adit part way along its length.
+A vertical shaft, cut downwards through the rock above, enters the adit midway along its length.
 The quarry was worked on seven floors, designated as D Up, C Up, B Up, A, B Down, C Down and D Down, working from top to bottom, with floor A at the same level as the main adit.
 Floors B Up to D Up were connected by an incline that ascended from level A. A second incline descended to floors B Down and C Down, with a separate incline connecting floors C and D Down.
 Since closure, the chambers below level A, for which there is no natural drainage, have gradually flooded, and the water level has reached the level of the main adit.
 When the chambers were used for the storage of explosives, a large amount of masonry was installed to house a haulage winch, and this makes it difficult to access the incline to the upper floors.